 For 2018, NaturesLens have already announced a return to photograph the Wild Brown Bears of Finland – the trip has been scheduled to start on June 24 & ending on July 2, 2018.

-To hold a place on the trip, we only require a 20% deposit from you, with the balance due 12 weeks prior to the trip taking place.
+To hold a place on the trip, we only require a 20% deposit from you, with the balance due 12 weeks before the trip taking place.